 Sussman's work is included in major collections including: The Allan Chasanoff Collection, Yale University Art Gallery; the Museum of the City of New York; the Brooklyn Museum; Citicorp in New York; the Italian Foundation for Photography in Turin; and the Biblioteque Nationale in Paris.

 Most recently, Sussman has been photographing the Svalbard Archipelago in the High Arctic of Norway.
-Its wild and austere beauty has drawn him back there four times since June 2014.
+Its wild and austere beauty has drawn him back there six times since June 2014.
+In November 2018, he spent 20 days photographing in the Falklands (Malvinas), the South Georgia Islands, and the Antarctic Peninsula.

 Selected Solo Exhibitions